MolSSI-Education/python-package-best-practices/_episodes/05-package-structure.md

 ```
 {: .output}

 The easiest way to start is to see what we currently have and try and decide what is related to one another.
-Looking through the `functions.py` file, we see a number of different functions, we abreviate them here:
+Looking through the `functions.py` file, we see a number of different functions, and for the sake of simplicity we abbreviate and rearrange them here:
 ```
 atomic_weights = {
     'H': 1.00784,